matsadler/prelude-js/README.md

 #### each :: (a -> b) -> [a] -> [a]

-Applies a prelude.to = function to each element in an array, returning the original array.
+Applies a function to each element in an array, returning the original array.

 This wouldn't be useful in a pure functional context, but in a language like JavaScript where site effects are possible it can be handy.